Professional Responsibility Topics

 - Mentoring relationships between majority and minority attorneys

-- Client-initiated efforts to increase diversity of lawyers
+- Client-initiated efforts to increase the diversity of lawyers

-Under the previous Rule 795(d), the Supreme Court had included “diversity” as one of five optional areas of professional responsibility CLE credit.
-At the request of our providers, titles of courses that had been previously approved for professional responsibility credit under this topic area include:
+Under the previous Rule 795(d), the Illinois Supreme Court had included diversity as one of five optional areas of professional responsibility CLE credit.
+At the request of our providers, titles of courses that have previously been approved for professional responsibility credit under this topic area include: